English Premier League side Wolverhampton Wanderers travel to Cardiff City on Friday night in the Premier League and are in urgent need of a reaction.

 Also when he talked to some of the players in the Cardiff City squad whom he knows personally and is close to, they all gave him positive feedback about Warnock and none of them told him anything which would have created any sort of doubt in his mind.

 Ward admits that Cardiff is situated far away from where he belongs to, but, he insists that it’s not that he doesn’t have any connections over there.
 He has got a few mates in that City and a few mates even in the Bluebirds’ squad and secondly, it’s the chance of working with the coach he rates so highly which really helped him come to his decision.
-Continue reading Danny Ward discloses that Neil Warnock was the reason why he preferred Cardiff

 Cardiff City manager Neil Warnock has said that reaching the Championship play-offs next term would be a big reach with their current budget.

-They are currently 17 points off the playoff spot this year as they are 12th
+They are currently 17 points off the playoff spot this year as they are 12th on the log.

 The Bluebirds struggled when the season went underway but under Warnock’s leadership, they have steadily risen through the log.
 They played a goalless draw with Wigan Athletic recently but they have been consistent overall.

 “We need a few more goals, we need a few more options off the bench.
 It’s going to be a massive achievement for everybody at the club if we can get up there near the playoffs next season with the budget we’ve got and the amount we’re going to spend,” he coach told the BBC.
-Continue reading WARNOCK SETS SIGHTS ON PLAYOFFS NEXT SEASON

 Cardiff City manager Neil Warnock has stated that he is not scared of being sacked by the club as he is sure of getting another job.